7+ Best Hostels in Vienna/Wien Under $25

 Hostel Ruthensteiner $$ – Great Outdoors Area

-Location wise, Hostel Ruthensteiner is set between the city (30-minute walk) and Schönbrunn Palace (30-minute walk).
+Location-wise, Hostel Ruthensteiner is set between the city (30-minute walk) and Schönbrunn Palace (30-minute walk).

 The hostel also has bikes for rent if you prefer to pedal to Vienna’s hotspots.
-Cyclists welcome, large storage area for bikes.

 Guests are invited to use the well-stocked communal kitchen and BBQ area.
-Buffet breakfast available at an additional cost.

-There is also a bar on site which sells the hostel home-brewed beer.
 Just thirsty?
 Free homemade lemonade for all guests.

 Spacious rooms have lockers and good plug outlets for charging electricity.

-Staff couldn’t be friendlier!
+Reviews say the staff couldn’t be friendlier!

 √ Pros: Great atmosphere, garden area, bar.